RQ

-From loft insulation to solid wall insulation — compare UK insulation types, costs per square metre, energy savings, and which upgrades deliver the best return for your home.
+Loft, cavity wall, and solid wall insulation costs per square metre, energy savings, and which upgrades deliver the best return for your home.

 Insulation is the single most cost-effective way to reduce energy bills, improve comfort, and boost your EPC rating.
 Yet millions of UK homes remain under-insulated - costing their owners hundreds of pounds every year in wasted heat.
 Whether you're tackling a draughty Victorian terrace or upgrading a 1970s semi, understanding which insulation to prioritise makes the difference between money well spent and money wasted.